Use an iPhone or iPad to connect to the internet

 Connect using Wi-Fi

-Make sure your iOS device and your Mac are signed into iCloud with the same Apple ID.
+Make sure your iOS or iPadOS device and your Mac are signed into iCloud with the same Apple ID.

 On your Mac, click the Wi-Fi status icon in the menu bar, then choose your iPhone or iPad.

-After you connect to the personal hotspot on your iPhone or iPad, you can use the Wi-Fi status menu to check your device’s battery status and the strength of its mobile signal.
+After you connect to the personal hotspot on your iPhone or iPad, you can use the Wi-Fi status menu to check your device’s battery status and the strength of its cellular signal.

 When you’re not using using the hotspot, your devices automatically disconnect to save battery life.